 - Accurate assessment of risk and risk factors.

-- Accurately identifies protective factors that will increase outcomes.
+- Accurate identification of protective factors that will increase positive outcomes.

-- Identifying the appropriate level of services to address the risk factors for re-offending.
+- Identification of the appropriate level of services to address the risk factors for re-offending.

-- Allows for the development of safety plans and relapse prevention plans based on targeted risk factors.
+- Appropriate development of safety plans and relapse prevention plans based on targeted risk factors.

-- Improves outcomes by matching appropriate services to risk factors, which promotes positive outcomes.
+- Improves positive outcomes by matching appropriate services to risk factors.

 - Improves family outcomes by providing services directly related to a specific family’s needs.

-- The Adjunct Services Unit provides support services to Community Services for youth with a high risk to re-offend, Gun Court clients, and other youth as needed.
-The officers in this unit are required to complete the Department of Corrections Training Academy – all officers are armed and have arrest and search and seizure authority.
+- The Serious Juvenile Offender (SJO) Unit provides support services to Community Services for youth with a high risk to re-offend, or who are otherwise deemed in need of additional supervision and support.
+The officers in this unit are required to complete the Department of Correction Training Academy – all officers are armed and have arrest and search and seizure authority.
 The following list outlines the services that are provided:

 - Apprehension of youth that have absconded from probation supervision or have active capiases/warrants.